TabithaBattula/air-quality-monitor/README.md

 This project is a web application that helps users check air quality levels for different cities.
 It shows pollution details like PM2.5 concentration along with air quality status such as Good, Moderate, or Poor.
-The goal of this project is to make air pollution data easy to understand using a simple and clean interfa
+The goal of this project is to make air pollution data easy to understand using a simple and clean interface

 1.What this project does
 - Allows users to search air quality by city name